Bachelor of Arts in Biology – BIOL Associate Degree for Transfer Roadmap

 Upper-Division Electives (4-8 units)

-Select four to eight units in consultation with an advisor from among all upper-division Biology courses.
+Select 4-8 units in consultation with an advisor from among all upper-division Biology courses.
 Only one of the following courses can be included among those selected: BIOL 317, BIOL 327, BIOL 330, and BIOL 349.
-Up to three units of BIOL 699 can also be used towards the total of four to eight units.
+Up to 3 units of BIOL 699 can also be used towards the total of 4-8 units.
 All Biology courses that have BIOL 230 and/or BIOL 240 as prerequisites can also be used as electives.
 This includes courses already listed previously under each of the category subheadings, but not used to satisfy the requirements of those categories.

 BIOL 332 Health Disparities in Cancer (3 units) (AERM, GP, SJ)